magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

         * hello.py

 As spec'd above, if the human selects `/home/meejah/project/src/hello.py` then it should be sent as `hello.py`.
-However if they select `/home/meejah/project/` then there should be a Directory Offer offers like:
+However if they select `/home/meejah/project/` then there should be a Directory Offer like:

 ```python
 DirectoryOffer(